Conditions comorbid to autism: Attention deficit hyperactivity disorder

-The diagnosis manual DSM-IV did not allow the co-diagnosis of autism and attention deficit hyperactivity disorder (ADHD).
+Previously, the diagnosis manual DSM-IV did not allow the co-diagnosis of autism and attention deficit hyperactivity disorder (ADHD).
 However, following years of clinical research, the DSM-5 released in 2013 removed this prohibition of co-morbidity.
 Thus, individuals with autism may also have a diagnosis of ADHD, with the modifiers of a predominantly inattentive, hyperactive, combined, or not otherwise specified presentation.
 Clinically significant symptoms of these two conditions commonly co-occur, and children with both sets of symptoms may respond poorly to standard ADHD treatments.
 Individuals with autism may benefit from additional types of medications.
 The term AuDHD is sometimes used for those with both autism and ADHD.
 There are also studies suggesting noticeable differences in presenting symptoms by gender which can complicate diagnosis, especially in adulthood.

 Avoidant/restrictive food intake disorder

 Avoidant/restrictive food intake disorder (ARFID) is a feeding or eating disorder in which individuals significantly limit the volume or variety of foods they consume, causing malnutrition, weight loss, and psychosocial problems.
 A 2023 review concluded that "there is considerable overlap between ARFID and autism," finding that 8% to 55% of children diagnosed with ARFID were autistic.
 Unlike eating disorders such as anorexia nervosa and bulimia, body image disturbance is not a root cause.
 Individuals with ARFID may have trouble eating due to the sensory characteristics of food (appearance, smell, texture, or taste); executive function disregulation; fears of choking or vomiting; low appetite; or a combination of these factors.